'Get your act together': Singapore athletics criticised after poor SEA Games

 “But they seem to have a propensity for infighting within the fraternity ... what I am going to say is that you need to get your act together.”

-Singapore’s athletics contingent did not win a gold or a silver at this year's Games.
-It bagged two bronze - both courtesy of Shanti Pereira in the 100m and 200m finals.
+Singapore’s athletics contingent did not win a gold or silver at this year's Games.
+It bagged three bronze - two courtesy of Shanti Pereira in the 100m and 200m finals and one from Nur Izlyn Zaini in the 100m hurdles.

 In the 2017 edition of the Games, the team won two gold medals - one from marathoner Soh Rui Yong and another from high jumper Michelle Sng.